“We strive to help each of our clients restore independence, dignity and meaning to their life.”

 We will not under any circumstance compromise the full value of a case for a quick settlement.

-We devote all of our resources, skills and experience to handling select cases involving serious personal injuries.
+We devote all of our resources, skills, and experience in handling select cases involving serious personal injuries.
 Our clients have suffered permanent, life-changing injuries, such as spinal cord injuries, traumatic brain injuries, closed head injuries, amputation injuries (loss of limb), severe burns, birth injuries, or injuries from the hospital and medical malpractice.
-Some of our clients have lost a family member to wrongful death due to someone else’s negligence in a car accident, workplace accident or medical malpractice.
+Some of our clients have lost a family member to wrongful death due to someone else’s negligence in a car accident, workplace accident, or medical malpractice.

 We recognize that serious injury changes a person’s life in ways that cannot be addressed by money alone.
 We strive to help each of our clients restore independence, dignity, and meaning to their life.

 Are you ready to move forward?
 Contact an experienced upstate New York personal injury law firm.

 If you or a loved one has suffered a catastrophic injury, we invite you to contact an experienced New York personal injury lawyer at Powers & Santola, LLP., to discuss your legal rights.
 Contact our office online or call us toll-free at 518-465-5995 to schedule a free initial consultation to discuss your motor vehicle accident, medical malpractice or construction accident case.
 We have offices in Albany, Syracuse, and Rochester.

 "The Builder" Super Lawyers article about Daniel SantolaRead the PDF (434Kb)